 I am an advocate of public sociology/criminology.
 I firmly believe that communicating our work effectively to policymakers, practitioners, and, most of all, the public, is a fundamental part of the work.
 Thus, community and university engagement are important aspects of my scholarly profile.
-I am currently the Research Director of the Minnesota Justice Research Center, a local nonprofit working to improve the justice system through high-quality and accessible research, policy development, and education.
+I served as founding director of research for the Minnesota Justice Research Center, a nonprofit research organization working to improve the justice system through high-quality and accessible research, policy development, and education.
 I have been an active member of the Minnesota Second Chance Coalition (SCC) and have served on the Board of Directors since 2015.
 The SCC is a bipartisan coalition that advocates for policy and practice reforms that remove barriers for justice-involved people and limit the adverse impacts of the justice system on individuals, their families, and their communities.

 I have served in various capacities within the university to advocate for administrative changes and promote access and equity throughout the University of Minnesota System.
 For example, as Chair of the University of Minnesota Student Senate (2015-2016), I successfully led the effort to remove the felony conviction screening question from the undergraduate application.
 As Director of University Relations for the Council of Graduate Students, I also worked with the University Provost and the President's Chief of Staff to establish a Graduate Student Statement of Rights and Responsibilities.